 When profitability was examined over different cost concepts, it was found that net returns over Cost was highest from large farms (₹85,272.86/ha.), followed by medium farms (₹80,924.96/ha.), and least on small farms (₹72,185.99/ha.).
 Over Cost C3, which represents the total cost of cultivation, large farms again recorded the highest net returns (₹58,210.85/ha.), while the lowest was realized on small farms (₹49,650.74/ha.).
 Family labour income also followed the same pattern, being highest for large farms (₹69,030.32/ha.) and lowest for small farms (₹58,232.49/ha).
 Similarly, farm business income increased with farm size, ranging from ₹72,185.99/ha on small farms to (₹85,272.86/ha.) on large farms.

-The analysis thus indicates that profitability in absolute terms rises with the size of landholding, as larger farms generate higher gross income and net returns.
-However, this advantage is primarily driven by higher yields and greater input use on large farms, while smaller farms realize comparatively lower returns due to limited resource use and output levels.
+The results indicate that while large farms benefit from scale advantages in terms of output, medium farms achieve a more efficient cost-return balance.
 These findings are supported by Kumar et al. (2025), who reported that larger farms in mustard cultivation achieve higher gross and net returns due to greater use of labour, machinery, and improved inputs, resulting in enhanced productivity and profitability compared to smaller farms.

 3.4 Benefit cost ratio